zubairehman/Flogs/README.md

 Available Methods
 -----------------
-FLogs provide many convinience methods to save logs into or to fetch them from database, below is the list of all the methods available:
+FLogs provide many convenience methods to save logs into or to fetch them from database, below is the list of all the methods available:

 **1. logThis**